25 Views from HAVANA to Inspire Your Wanderlust

 Outside the old part of the city, Havana looks like a modern, urbanized place, at least from the side of the Morro Castle Fortress.

-Plaza Vieja with its contrasting colors and beautiful arcades.
+Plaza Vieja with its contrasting colours and beautiful arcades.

-The small streets, oh, these narrow, cobbled, colorful streets of Havana.
-They are so full of life, colors, music sounds and warm sunbeams.
-On streets of Havana, unlikely the streets of many other major cities in the world, we don’t feel pressure and easily fall in love with the place, its people and their culture.
+The small streets, oh, these narrow, cobbled, colourful streets of Havana.
+They are so full of life, colours, music sounds and warm sunbeams.
+On the streets of Havana, unlikely the streets of many other major cities in the world, we don’t feel pressure and easily fall in love with the place, its people and their culture.